Mutale Nkonde

 Mutale Nkonde is a Zambian journalist and artificial intelligence policy researcher.
-She founded the nonprofit, AI for the People, aimed at reducing algorithmic bias.
+She founded the nonprofit, AI for the People, aimed at increasing the amount of Black voices in tech and reducing algorithmic bias.

 Early life and education

 Nkonde was born in Zambia and raised in the United Kingdom (UK).
 She later lived in Russia, the United Arab Emirates, and Japan.
 Nkonde studied in the neurology department at Leeds Metropolitan University for three years before completing a B.Sc. with honors in sociology.
 She earned a M.A. in American studies from the Columbia Graduate School of Arts and Sciences.
 Nkonde is pursuing a Ph.D. in digital humanities as a Harding distinguished postgraduate scholar at University of Cambridge.